Display Accessibility Tools

 Resource Information for Grant Applications

 The MSU Genomics Core provides many types of sequencing services to both MSU researchers and the wider research community.
-The Genomics Core also provides instrumentation for SNP profiling, fragment analysis genotyping, Quantitative Real Time PCR and other nucleic acid QC services.
-Equipment within the Core includes an Illumina NovaSeq 6000 and two Illumina MiSeqs for next-generation sequencing.
-A 10X Chromium is used to generate single cell sequencing libraries.
-Oxford Nanopore PromethION P2 and GridION instruments are available for long-read DNA, cDNA and direct RNA sequencing.
+The Genomics Core also provides instrumentation for SNP profiling, fragment analysis genotyping and other nucleic acid QC services.
+Equipment within the Core includes one Element Biosciences AVITI24 and one Element Biosciences AVITI for next-generation sequencing.
+A 10x Genomics Chromium X is used to generate single cell sequencing libraries.
+A 10x Genomics CytAssist is used to prepare Visium spatial transcriptome libraries.
+Three Oxford Nanopore PromethION P2 solo instruments are available for long-read DNA, cDNA and direct RNA sequencing.
 An ABI 3730xl 96-capillary DNA sequencer performs traditional Sanger sequencing, fragment analysis and SNP sequencing.
-An ABI QuantStudio 7 Flex is used for qPCR analysis.
-Digital gene expression analysis is performed on a NanoString nCounter.
 Size-specific shearing of nucleic acids is achieved with a Covaris M220 Sonicator.
-An Agilent 4200 TapeStation is used for RNA and DNA quality and size analysis.
+Sequencing library size-selection is performed with a Sage Science Pippin Prep.
+Two Agilent 4200 TapeStations are used for RNA and DNA quality and size analysis.
 Fluorescence-based nucleic acid quantification is performed on an Invitrogen Qubit and Qubit Flex devices.